On posets, monomial ideals, Gorenstein ideals and their combinatorics: Homogeneous ideals in Gorenstein rings in terms of inverse systems

 The main purpose of this section is to establish the "if and only if" part in Corollary~\ref{cor:ann-iff-monomial}.
 Namely, we demonstrate by explicit computations that in the case of an artinian Gorenstein ideal, the ideal is the inverse ideal of the sole monomial in its socle if and only if the ideal itself is monomial.

-Most of what is discussed here in this section is well-known in a more abstract and general form in the literature, \cite{Eisenbud}, \cite{Eisenbud-Buchsbaum}, \cite{CoxLittleSchenck} and \cite{Bruns-Herzog}, but to the best of our knowledge the more explicit and specific statements we deduce here in this section have not appeared in the literature before.
+Most of what is discussed in this section is well-known in a more abstract and general form in the literature, \cite{Eisenbud}, \cite{Eisenbud-Buchsbaum}, \cite{CoxLittleSchenck} and \cite{Bruns-Herzog}, but to the best of our knowledge the more explicit, specific statements we deduce here have not appeared in the literature before.
 It therefore seems worthwhile to write down and prove a few explicit observations and propositions for our deductions to come.
-In particular, we will carry out computations w.r.t.~the specific term order (or {\em monomial order}) LEX on the monomials in the monoid $[x_1,\ldots,x_d]$, which is a linear ordering that respects multiplication (see the definition right after Observation~\ref{obs:soc-monomial}).
+In particular, we will carry out computations relating to the specific term order (or {\em monomial order}) LEX on the monomials in the monoid $[x_1,\ldots,x_d]$, which is a linear ordering that respects multiplication (see the definition immediately after Observation~\ref{obs:soc-monomial}).

-As described in~\cite[p.~376]{Eisenbud} and in \cite[Section 3]{Bruns-Herzog}, a homogeneous, zero-dimensional Gorenstein ideal of the polynomial ring $R = K[x_1,\ldots,x_d]$ has the form of a quotient ideal $I = ((x_1^k,\ldots,x_d^k):p)$ where $p\in R$ is a homogeneous polynomial.
+As described in~\cite[p.~376]{Eisenbud}, a homogeneous, zero-dimensional Gorenstein ideal of the polynomial ring $R = K[x_1,\ldots,x_d]$ has the form of a colon ideal (also knows as an ideal quotient) $I = ((x_1^k,\ldots,x_d^k):p)$ where $p\in R$ is a homogeneous polynomial.
 The polynomial $p$ is sometimes called the {\em dual socle generator} of $R/I$.
 As $I$ contains $(x_1^k,\ldots,x_d^k)$, the only maximal ideal of $R$ containing $I$ is $\m = (x_1,\ldots,x_d)$.
-Since $I$ is a homogeneous then $R/I$ is a graded finite dimensional $K$-algebra.
+Since $I$ is homogeneous, it follows that $R/I$ is a graded finite dimensional $K$-algebra.